nico-abram/LuaNES/README.md

 # LuaNES
-NES emulator in lua+love based/inspired on optcarrot (https://github.com/mame/optcarrot).
+NES emulator in lua+love2d based/inspired on optcarrot (https://github.com/mame/optcarrot).
+Note that the emulator is written in pure lua(JIT) and it should be possible to write a "front end" for it in something other than love2d (Like games that embed lua and let you play audio/video from memory).

 # Running

-Get https://love2d.org/ and run `love . rom.nes` in the repo folder.
+Get https://love2d.org/ and run `love . path/to/rom.nes` in the repo folder.

 # Overview

-The NES basically has 3 "main" or big components: the PPU (Picture Processing Unit), CPU and APU (Audio Processing Unit).
+The NES basically has 3 "main" or big components: the [PPU](https://wiki.nesdev.com/w/index.php/PPU) (Picture Processing Unit), [CPU](https://wiki.nesdev.com/w/index.php/CPU) and APU (Audio Processing Unit https://wiki.nesdev.com/w/index.php/APU).
-ROMs "map" their memory to CPU addreses with different mappers (Often mirroring memory), depending on a code in the rom header. main.lua is the love2d entrance point (And the only file with love specific code). nes.lua ties everything together.
-The cpu is fairly straightforward.
-The APU can be considered a dummy implementation, which is correct from the point of view of the program running, but currently doesnt output audio.
-The PPU generates the video output.
-The PPU, APU and pads are mapped to memory (Status bytes, read/write addresses, etc. Check #Reference more details).
+ROMs "map" their memory to CPU addreses with different [mappers](https://wiki.nesdev.com/w/index.php/Mapper) (Often mirroring memory), depending on a code in the rom [header](https://wiki.nesdev.com/w/index.php/INES). main.lua is the love2d entrance point (And the only file with love2d specific code). nes.lua ties everything together.
+The cpu is fairly straightforward (You can find the instruction set [here](http://obelisk.me.uk/6502/reference.html)).
+The APU is very much not finished (Currently, it outputs something that sounds more-or-less correct, but it has a lot of issues).
+The PPU generates the expected video output (There's a test case that it doesnt "pass" for a very specific thing).
+The PPU, APU and pads are mapped to memory (Status bytes, read/write addresses, etc. Check #Reference more details and the nesdev for details).

+The pulse_test.asm file was assembled using [n65](https://github.com/safiire/n65).

 # Reference